Galavantier/dsx/README.md

 ```

 *Notes:*
- - This feature is expiremental.
+ - This feature is experimental.
 There may be a lot of possible edge cases that have not been addressed yet.
  - A custom component that uses this feature *must* have a single root node, and must only use simple nesting.
 There must be a clear path from the top of the tree to the bottom.
     - DSX checks this and will error out if the function does not comply.